 The owners of Sulphur Springs Park Lake Dam have announced that it is in imminent danger of failure.
 The dam is located southeast of the intersection of Sulphur Springs Road and MS Highway 17, in Madison County.
-Roads within the area which will be affected are: Sulphur Springs Road south of Northeast Madison Middle School.
-Residents along this road should evacuate to high ground immediately.
+Roads within the area which will be affected are: Sulphur Springs Road south of Northeast Madison Middle School and Burns Lane.
+Residents along these roads should evacuate to high ground immediately.